SAP-archive/sapcp-hyperscaler-backing-services/AWS/Amazon-RDS-Setup/README.md

 * Choose **Next**.
 * Choose **Next** on ***Configure stack options*** screen.
+* Check the parameter values selected are as per your requirement.
 * Run the template by choosing **Create stack** on ***Review Test*** screen.
 * Wait until the run completes with status **CREATE_COMPLETE**.
 You can monitor the run from the ***Events*** tab.
 <img src="/AWS/Amazon-RDS-Setup/img/StackComplete.png">